 - Audio Output: RCA or 3.5mm socket, RCA to 3.5mm cable and power cable included

 - Power Source: Power supply included

-Bose Bluetooth Audio Adapter – OPTICAL
+Bose Bluetooth Audio Adapter – 3.5mm, RCA and OPTICAL

 - Technology: Bluetooth 4.0 technology with A2DP audio streaming and aptX® technology, which streams CD-quality audio using your aptX®-enabled device.
 Pair up to 8 Bluetooth devices, and switch among three at any time.